openframeworks/ofBook/20_intro_to_graphics/chapter.md

 		ofTriangle(p1, p2, p3);
 	}

-So we are now using `ofVec2f` to figure out our offset.
-To do that we need to create a vector that points rightward.
+We are now using `ofVec2f` to figure out our offset.
+We started with a vector that points rightward.
 Why rightward?
-Well that's the 0 degree direction.
+Well, that's the 0 degree direction.
 This is why we initially created our triangles pointing rightward from the mouse.
 Both our offset and our triangle are pointing in the same direction.
 So when we apply the same rotation to both of them they stay in sync (i.e. both pointing away from the mouse cursor).
-See what happens if we try doing `triangleOffset.rotate(rotation+90);`  We get a swirling blob of triangles.
+See what happens if we try doing `triangleOffset.rotate(rotation+90)`?
+We get a swirling blob of triangles.
 Hey, we might even like that effect better than the original.

-**[Note: this explanation may need clarification; also, possibly introduce vector length here?]**

 How about we add some color?